 Liu researches the same pathogen, the agent wrote.

-In the complaint submitted in the Department of Justice’s case against the scholar, 33-year-old Yunquing Jian, and her boyfriend, 34-year-old Zunyong Liu, prosecutors cite a 2004 paper published in the journal Molecular Plant Pathology titled “Heading for disaster: Fusarium Graminearum on cereal crops.”
+In the complaint submitted in the Department of Justice’s case against the scholar, 33-year-old Yunquing Jian, and her boyfriend, 34-year-old Zunyong Liu, prosecutors cite a 2004 paper published in the journal Molecular Plant Pathology titled “Heading for disaster: Fusarium Graminearum, head blight of wheat.”

 Plant pathologist study plant diseases in an effort to be able to control them.
 Every crop plant has a cadre of diseases that affect the way it can be used by people or at least affect its yield.